Curing Sibling Rivalry with Angry Big Brother

 just pick it up and keep going.
 He said, "I don't want my flip flop to

-get run over" and I said, "no, of course not, neither do I. I just want
+get run over" and I said, "No, of course not, neither do I. I just want

 you to pick it up and put it on over on the sidewalk so that YOU don't

 get run over!"
-He replied with, "but I want a truck to run me over so
+He replied with, "But, I want a truck to run me over so

 I'll be dead."
 I couldn't help it, tears sprung to my eyes.